camilocamargo/MachEightCodingChallenge/README.md

 The application will show you the instructions.

-Besides, in the project folder you could see a folder call test, it contains the unit test for Client and Matcher class.
+Besides, in the project folder you could see a folder called test, it contains the unit test for Client and Matcher class.
 You should use an IDE like PyCharm to run those tests.